Investing tools and resources have come a long way.

 - Seeking Alpha.
 Seeking Alpha aggregates financial news and analysis drawn from wire services, media partners, and — most importantly — Seeking Alpha contributors, many of whom are licensed financial professionals or industry experts.
 Seeking Alpha has plenty of detail-rich, expert-level content, as well as handy charting tools for pros, but there’s also a lot of straight news and high-level analysis for novices hoping to boost their market knowledge.

 2. Premium Market Research and Analysis Resources

 In a world awash in market data, insights, and analysis, is investing content ever worth its sticker price?

 The short answer is yes.
 And, truth be told, curious investors rarely pay sticker price, at least not to start.

 Some of the most popular paid market research and analysis products are premium extensions of financial outlets with ample free content, like Motley Fool and Seeking Alpha.
 These resources aren’t cheap, so it’s up to you to assess their value.

 - Motley Fool Stock Advisor.
 Motley Fool Stock Advisor is a useful stock tip sheet from the founders of Motley Fool, who’ve more than proven their market mettle.
-The undiscounted price is $199, but a long-running introductory offer slashes the sticker price by half.
+The undiscounted price is $199, but a long-running introductory offer slashes the sticker price by half (to $99) for new customers only.
 For more information, read our Motley Fool Stock Advisor review.

 - Motley Fool Rule Breakers.
 Also from Motley Fool’s founders, Motley Fool Rule Breakers is another tip sheet geared toward growth and small-cap stocks.
-There’s little overlap with Stock Advisor, and the sticker price is $99 to start (subject to change).
+There’s little overlap with Stock Advisor, and the sticker price is $99 for new customers only (subject to change).

 - TIM’S ALERTS.
 TIM’S ALERTS is appropriate for sophisticated investors seeking exposure to stocks priced under $5 per share.
 At about $75 per month, it’s not cheap, but investors who can consistently implement its real-time recommendations (and have sufficient capital) may find it useful.